ronled86/ClipPilot/CONTRIBUTING.md

-# Contributing to ClipPilot
+# Contributing to ClipPAilot

-Thank you for your interest in contributing to ClipPilot!
+Thank you for your interest in contributing to ClipPAilot!
 This document provides guidelines and information for contributors.

 ## 🎯 Ways to Contribute